 - 1. Investigate a commercial land use designation to provide necessities to residents, thereby reducing vehicle trips. - 2.
-Adopt a 'Green Procurement Policy' to guide the purchase of materials, supplies, and services. - 3.
-Reduce greenhouse gas emissions associated with landfill operations by reducing the amount of waste and compost going to the municipal landfill site. - 4.
-Request provincial support for measuring, monitoring, reporting, and reducing GHG emissions. - 5.
-Support Climate Action initiatives by residents for encouraging fuel switching and adopting efficient energy practices, e.g., replacing wood burning stoves and purchasing electric lawn equipment. - 6.
-Support local food production on private property to reduce GHG emissions generated by transporting food. - 7.
-Publish greenhouse gas reduction material on the Village website for public education. - 8.
+Adopt a 'Green Procurement Policy' to guide the purchase of materials, supplies, and services.

+- 3. Reduce greenhouse gas emissions associated with landfill operations by reducing the amount of waste and compost going to the municipal landfill site. - 4.
+Request provincial support for measuring, monitoring, reporting, and reducing GHG emissions. - Support Climate Action initiatives by residents by providing information and education, and encouraging fuel switching and the adoption of efficient energy practices; for example, replacing wood burning stoves and purchasing electric vehicles and yard-maintenance equipment. - 6.
+Support regional, provincial and federal initiatives to provide infrastructure for electric and hydrogen-powered vehicles. - 7.
+Support local food production on private property to reduce GHG emissions generated by transporting food. - 8.
+Publish greenhouse gas reduction material on the Village website for public education. - 9.
 When practical, transition to municipal equipment that is powered by electricity by 2040.